 Hydrology

 Both streams originate at low elevations below the snow line of the Coast Range and consequently do not receive cold snowmelt water.
-Rather, they respond rapidly to significant rainfall events and flash flooding and substantial overland flow has been observed (USBR and DWR 2013).
+Rather, they respond rapidly to significant rainfall events and flash flooding and substantial overland flow has been observed (Bureau of Reclamation and California Department of Water Resources 2013).

 The U.S. Geological Survey (USGS) collected 25 years of discharge measurements in Stone Corral Creek near the town of Sites from 1958 through 1985.
-During that time, there were 3 years of zero flow: 1972, 1976, and 1977.
+During that time, there were 3 years of no measurable flow: 1972, 1976, and 1977.
 Yates (1989) estimated the recurrence interval of a winter without flow at 12 to 14 years.
 The maximum mean daily flow of 2,230 cfs occurred on December 24, 1983.
 The instantaneous peak flow was 5,700 cfs on January 26, 1983.
-The 100-year discharge was established in a 1987 Colusa Basin flood flow frequency analysis as 7,870 cfs (DWR 1987, cited in USBR and DWR 2008).
+The 100-year discharge was established in a 1987 Colusa Basin flood flow frequency analysis as 7,870 cfs (Bureau of Reclamation and California Department of Water Resources 2008).

 There is no comparable data set for Funks Creek.
 However, given the comparable size, geology, and topography of the two watersheds and their proximity to each other upstream of their confluence, Stone Corral Creek hydrology is likely representative of Funks Creek hydrology in terms of amount and seasonality of flow.
-The daily mean hydrology for Stone Corral Creek was presented in the Draft EIR/EIS and is included in Table 1.
+The daily mean hydrology for Stone Corral Creek is included in Table 11-3.
 It shows the variability of flow over the period of record differs considerably from a static flow of 10 cfs.

-Table 1.
+Table 11-3.
 Stone Corral Creek Daily and Monthly Flows Near Sites, USGS 11390672